 The reality is it happens over time.
 Owners are usually the industry subject matter expert in their business and become the centre of all activity.
 Employees generally do not have the same deep level of expertise as the owner and when they are challenged, customers insist on speaking with the owner.

 With only 24 hours in the day and one owner, the problem compounds creating bottlenecks in the business.
 The business gets stuck.
 Development stalls.
 Revenue stagnates.
 All of these factors detract from the owner’s enjoyment of running their business and overall quality of life.

 In addition, this over-reliance on the owner negatively impacts on the value and attractiveness of the business.
-Buyers will not pay to be handcuffed to a business that limits their ability to enjoy their own entrepreneurial freedom.
+Buyers looking to enter the industry will not pay for a business that limits their ability to enjoy their own entrepreneurial freedom.